PhD, University of New Mexico

-Tiffany Sippial, Director of the Honors College and Professor of History, joined Auburn University's history faculty in 2007.
-She received her Ph.D. in Latin American History with Distinction from the University of New Mexico, an M.A. in Latin American Studies from the University of New Mexico, and she graduated Magna Cum Laude from Southwestern University with a B.A. in Art History and a B.A. in Spanish.
-Dr. Sippial's research focuses on the experience of women in Latin America, as part of a broader commitment to the study of the operation of power in Latin American society.
-Her research has been supported by a Fulbright-Hays Doctoral Dissertation Grant, a CCWH Berkshire Conference of Women Historians Award, an American Historical Association Albert J. Beveridge Grant for Research in the History of the Western Hemisphere, a Latin American and Iberian Institute Ph.D.
-Fellowship, and a Dean's Dissertation Scholarship from the University of New Mexico.
+Tiffany Sippial is the director of the Honors College and a professor of history.
+She joined Auburn University's history faculty in 2007.
+She received her PhD in Latin American history with distinction from the University of New Mexico and an MA in Latin American studies from the University of New Mexico.
+She graduated magna cum laude from Southwestern University with a BA in art history and a BA in Spanish.
+Sippial's research focuses on the experience of women in Latin America, as part of a broader commitment to the study of the operation of power in Latin American society.
+Her research has been supported by a Fulbright-Hays Doctoral Dissertation Grant, a CCWH Berkshire Conference of Women Historians Award, an American Historical Association Albert J. Beveridge Grant for Research in the History of the Western Hemisphere, a Latin American and Iberian Institute PhD Fellowship, and a Dean's Dissertation Scholarship from the University of New Mexico.

-In 2010 Dr. Sippial was honored with an Early Career Teaching Excellence Award by the College of Liberal Arts, and she received the Auburn University Alumni Association Teaching Excellence Award in 2015.
+In 2010 she was honored with an Early Career Teaching Excellence Award by the College of Liberal Arts, and she received the Auburn University Alumni Association Teaching Excellence Award in 2015.
 She is also a member of the Auburn University Global Teaching Academy.

 Sippial leads an annual two-week trip to Cuba for the Auburn University Honors College.